 The Hyundai Bumper-To-Bumper Warranty

-When you purchase a new vehicle from Hyundai Motor America, you automatically receive a factory warranty.
+When you purchase a new vehicle from Hyundai Motor America, you automatically receive a factory warranty, which is known as Hyundai Assurance.
 A large portion of this coverage is the Hyundai bumper-to-bumper warranty that provides protection for 5 years or 60,000 miles, whichever comes first.

 This Hyundai warranty is otherwise known as the New Vehicle Limited Warranty, and it is one of the most inclusive plans in the industry.